emmacadavra/creature-feature-react/AGILE.md

 #### **7th - 13th Mar 2024**

 This was the last sprint of the project - just shy of a week - during which I added the remaining functionality (profiles, and liking comments).
 Unfortunately, despite being the shortest sprint, I found that I came up against the largest amount of frustration during this sprint as I realised there were some core concepts I hadn't really understood.
 In particular, I struggled immensely with the context needed for the profiles, and wish I had anticipated this.
 However, I was able to get this done eventually and it turned into something I am very proud of, despite it resulting in me fitting in a huge amount of work in a very short time.
+This wa also the sprint in which I revisited errow handling.

 The User Stories I covered in this sprint are: